 Interested students should make an appointment with the Program Director to discuss options for a course of study and to complete advising and application forms.

-To apply to the Graduate Certificate Program, each student must meet with the Director of Women's Studies to complete the Arts and Sciences Application for Admission to the Certificate Program, the Admissions Credentials Evaluation, and the Women's Studies Advising Form.
+To apply to the Graduate Certificate Program, each student must meet with the Director to complete the Arts and Sciences Application for Admission to the Certificate Program, the Admissions Credentials Evaluation, and the Women's Studies Advising Form.

 Master's Program Certificate

 Graduate students at the University of Pittsburgh or students who have already completed an undergraduate degree (at Pitt or elsewhere) may apply to pursue a master’s certificate in Women’s Studies.

 The MASTER'S CERTIFICATE consists of four courses (12 credits) and completion of a research paper.

 Four courses counting toward a master’s degree offered by or cross-listed with Women's Studies.
 At least one must be outside the candidate’s major discipline (as defined by the course designation).
 Candidates should take at least two courses in one “field” (as designated in the candidate’s concept statement).
 Students can petition to have accepted unlisted graduate courses with a substantial gender, sexuality, or women's studies component.

 No more than one course may be an independent study or directed reading.
 Students may select WOMNST 2902 (Directed Study).

 All courses must be passed with at least a “B” grade.

 Students should register with Women’s Studies and discuss their program of study with the Director or another Women’s Studies core faculty member at the beginning of their course of study.